One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 If visiting Korea is not a possibility, try to find a way to have a complete immersion experience locally.
 Is there a Korean town nearby?
 Take a day trip there and only speak in Korean, whether you’re ordering at a Korean restaurant or shopping for groceries.

-Instead of having a vague goal such as “I want to learn Korean fast,” set SMART goals like “I want to be able to order in Korean at a Korean restaurant by the end of this month,” or “I want to be able to write a paragraph in Hangul by the end of this week.”
+Instead of having a vague goal such as “I want to learn the Korean language in 30 days,” set SMART goals like “I want to be able to order in Korean at a Korean restaurant in a few days,” or “I want to be able to write a paragraph in Hangul by the end of this week.”

 Mastering Korean takes time and effort; as the saying goes, “Nothing worth having comes easy.”
 So celebrate each time you achieve a goal, and remember what inspired you to learn Korean in the first place!
 It will feel incredibly rewarding when you look back and realize how much Korean you’ve learned to speak, read, and write.